CBEP-SoCB/SWAT_mussels_sum/Derived_Data/Data_Examination/SWAT_data_examination_PCBs.md

 Unfortunately, the data delivery contains limited metadata, so it takes some effort to understand the data format and analyze it correctly.

-In this notebook we review the parameters identified in the data and assign them to groups to facilitate analysis.
-We also check on a number of technical matters dealing with how various totals were calculated.
+In this notebook we review the parameters identified in the data related to PCBs.
+We focus on a number of technical matters dealing with how totals were calculated.
+These include:
-These include: \* Figuring out which compounds were included in various totals \* Determining how NOn-detects were included in totals
+\* Figuring out which compounds were included in various totals.
+\* Determining how non-detects were included in totals.

+DEP staff pointed us towards the detailed documentation in the 2017-2018 SWAT data report for details of how totals were calculated.
+This provided a detailed list of parameters used to summarize PCBs using analytic totals that can be compared on a more or less consistent basis with benchmarks from Gulfwatch and NOAA’s National Status and Trends studies.

+> Maine Department of Environmental Protection.
+2019.
+Surface Water
+> Ambient Toxics Monitoring Program.
+2017-2018 Report to the Joint
+> Committee on Environmental and Natural Resources.
+129th Legislature,
+> First Session.

+The central challenge here relates to comparing and calculating various totals either included or not included in the original data.

 # Load Libraries